undefinedlabs/scope-docs/docs/index.md

 # Getting started

+## Create an account

+Go to [https://app.scope.dev](https://app.scope.dev) and log in using your GitHub account.

+> Using GitHub Enterprise?
+Scope is also available for deployment on-premises.
+Get in touch at <support@scope.dev> for details.

 ## Install the GitHub app

 First, you need to install the [Scope GitHub app](https://github.com/apps/scope-app) in the namespace(s) you plan to use with Scope.